 Action 21.A.2.a.
 BLM will consult with the private landowners, Mono County, other agencies, and local communities prior to any actions that might affect access to private or public property.

 Action 21.A.2.b.
-Mono County should consider accepting dedication of secondary routes across private lands as unimproved, low-maintenance cCunty roads when the private landowner makes application.
+Mono County should consider accepting dedication of secondary routes across private lands as unimproved, low maintenance county roads when the private landowner makes application.

 Action 21.A.2.c.
 Existing roads should be utilized whenever possible; construction of new roads should be avoided except where essential for health, safety and access to private property.